cyoung85/Slime_Games/README.md

 The game requires the user to be able to run a java file, so the game will play.
 We used Eclipse to make and run the game.
 You will also need to download all the files so you have all the classes and code required for the game.

 Once you have all the files you will want to run the game from the SlimeGames.java file.

+## Setup
+1.Go to the main page of the GitHub repository

+2.Make sure the Master Branch is selected

+3.Click Clone or Download Button then click download zip

+4.Open the zip file and get to the Slime Games folder

+5.Drag the Slime Games folder to your eclipse workspace folder

+6.Open Eclipse

+7.The Slime Games folder should be in the package explorer if not go to File->Open Projects from File System...->Directory  and find the Slime Games folder and select it

+8.Open the Slime Games folder in package explorer and run the SlimeGames.java file

 # Controls
 ### Player 1 Movement